iann0036/tf-cfn-provider/docs/providers/digitalocean/KubernetesCluster.md

 ## Properties

-`Name` - (Required) A name for the Kubernetes cluster.
+`Name` - (Required) A name for the node pool. - `Size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool. - `NodeCount` - (Required) The number of Droplet instances in the node pool. - `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.

 `Region` - (Required) The slug identifier for the region where the Kubernetes cluster will be created.

 `Version` - (Required) The slug identifier for the version of Kubernetes used for the cluster.

 `NodePool` - (Required) A block representing the cluster's default node pool.
 Additional node pools may be added to the cluster using the `Terraform::DigitalOcean::KubernetesNodePool` resource.
-The following arguments may be specified: - `Name` - (Required) A name for the node pool. - `size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool. - `nodeCount` - (Required) The number of Droplet instances in the node pool. - `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.
+The following arguments may be specified: - `Name` - (Required) A name for the node pool. - `Size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool. - `NodeCount` - (Required) The number of Droplet instances in the node pool. - `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.

+`Size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool. - `NodeCount` - (Required) The number of Droplet instances in the node pool. - `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.

+`NodeCount` - (Required) The number of Droplet instances in the node pool. - `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.

 `Tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.